Signs Your Child May Benefit from a Psychoeducational Evaluation: A Parent’s Guide

 • A sudden or gradual drop in grades despite strong reasoning ability

-• Chronic missing or late assignments
+• Assignments that are chronically missing or late

-• Difficulty planning long-term projects
+• Difficulty planning ahead or breaking projects into steps

 • Trouble breaking tasks into manageable steps

-• Significant procrastination followed by late-night completion
+• Significant procrastination followed by late-night scrambling

-• Increasing academic anxiety or school avoidance
+• Growing anxiety about school or active avoidance

-Parents often describe this stage as confusing.
+Parents often describe this period as confusing.

 “My child is clearly bright, but everything feels harder now.”